scateu/tsv_edl.vim/README.md

 Just grab [srt2tsv.py](https://github.com/scateu/tsv_edl.vim/blob/main/utils/srt2tsv.py) and [tsv2roughcut.py](https://github.com/scateu/tsv_edl.vim/blob/main/utils/tsv2roughcut.py) and you are good to go.
 Only FFmpeg is needed. (a static build is good enough)

+ - And an experimental single-page [HTML](https://github.com/scateu/tsv_edl.vim/blob/main/html/rcut2.html).
+Download it, put it with your media in the same directory.
+And double click it.
+Or run from [this link](https://scateu.github.io/tsv_edl.vim/).
+All things save locally.

 # Syntax

 ```